hyunho98/ad-space/README.md

   2. View a list of all ads that have been posted
   3. View a product ad and its claim status
 - Companies can:
-  1. Create and list a product ad
+  1. Create and list a product advertisement
   2. Edit or Delete any created ads
   3. View a personal profile page with a list of created ads
   4. Edit the personal profile as well as any Company specific attributes
 - Agencies can:
-  1. Claim any ads that do not yet belong to another advertiser
+  1. Claim any ads that do not yet belong to another Agency
   2. Unclaim any ads that can then be claimed by another Agency
   3. View a personal profile page with a list of claimed ads
   4. Edit the personal profile as well as any Agency specific attributes